NSAPH/National-Causal-Analysis/HealthOutcomes/readme.md

 variables available pre-selected.
 The variables selected are individual id, date of birth, zip code of residence, age, race, data on original enrollment, HMO coverage, dual eligibility, end state renal disease indicators, and date of death.
-These files, along with the MBSFs from 2011 to 2013 were merged to create the file `Denominator_1999_2013.sas7bdat` that is used as input to `RCE-Qian-den-1999-2016-01-23-2019.sas`.

 For questions about the data we received from Johns Hopkins, please contact Aidan McDermott and Roger Peng at Johns Hopkins university.

 For 2011 onward, we start our processing directly on the Medicare Beneficiary Summary files we receive from CMS.
 We receive a flat file